petromir/spring-boot-starter-template/README.md

 ## 🤩 Highlights
 _Add what this starter is about along with other important details_
 - The project uses Java 21 and Spring Boot 3.4.X
+- `SNAPSHOT` versions are not allowed during release builds (i.e., the ones with non-SNAPSHOT version, e.g. `1.0.0`)
+- [Dependabot](https://github.com/dependabot) is configured to update Maven dependencies

 ## 📋 Prerequisites
 1. [Install SDKMAN](https://sdkman.io/install)